leafo/tableshape/README.md

 * Add overloaded operators to compose types
 * Add transformation interface
 * Add support for tagging
-* Add `state` parameter that's passed through type checks (internal use only right now)
+* Add `state` parameter that's passed through type checks
 * Replace repair interface with simple transform
 * Error messages will never re-output the value
 * Type objects have a new interface to describe their shape